-There is a lovely outdoor picnic garden in the back to sip on beer as you wait for your table, complete with those instagrammable fairy lights.
+There is a lovely outdoor picnic garden in the back to drink beer as you wait for your table, complete with those instagrammable fairy lights.

 We all fell in love with exploring this magical landscape.
-It’s easy to see all the reasons it has gained a reputation for a must see adventure in the desert.
+It’s easy to see all the reasons it has gained a reputation as a must-see adventure in the desert.
 If you’re visiting Palm Springs/Palm Desert, Joshua Tree National Park is a lovely way to break up your stay.
 It can easily be done in a day if you’re short on time!

 Camping is the way to go.